Opinion de-polarization in social networks with GNNs: Preliminaries and Problem Definition

-Previously, we briefly mentioned that $+1$ and $-1$ imply the complete agreement and disagreement to a topic.
-Other opinion values in the range $[-1, +1]$ are interpreted similarly, based on their sign, while their magnitude is proportional to their extremity.
-The zero opinion represents a neutral opinion.
 Without loss of generality and in order to facilitate comparison between our results and the results of \cite{matakos2017measuring}, we use the same polarization metric, known as \emph{polarization index}.
 Polarization index is defined as: